-Executive Chef Katherine, a native of San Diego, has enjoyed cooking from a young age.
+Executive Chef Katherine has enjoyed cooking from a young age.
 She loved cooking with her grandma, but never thought she could make it into a career.
-At the age of 19, after living in San Diego her whole life she was looking for an adventure and set out to attend Le Cordon Blue in Paris.
+At the age of 19, after living in San Diego her whole life, she was looking for an adventure and set out to attend Le Cordon Blue in Paris.

 Katherine's first restaurant job was at The Prado in Balboa Park, 2 years prior to attending Le Cordon Bleu.
 She began as a hostess and knew after the first Friday night shift that the restaurant business was her calling.
 "The ambiance was tremendous – the staff was busy running around, everyone was smiling, the food smelled delicious, the wine was flowing and each challenge became a success.
 I instantly wanted to learn more."
 With her sights set on becoming a chef, Katherine asked to be moved into any position in the Heart of the House.
 Her request was soon granted and 5 months later she was transferred to the Prado's bakery.
-It wasn't long before she was working as a pantry cook, then moved to a grill station, and finally ended up in the banquet kitchen.
-Katherine thrived on the constant evolution of her role and fast pace of the Prado kitchen.
-“I was so excited to be trained in each position and I loved that my job title could change any day – I helped the restaurant in any way I could and I especially liked the diversity of my job.
+It wasn't long before she was working as a Pastry Chef.
+Later, she was moved to a grill station, and again moved to the banquet station.
+"I was so excited to be trained in each position and I loved that my job title could change any day – I helped the restaurant in any way I could and I especially liked the diversity of my job.
 Every day was a new challenge and exciting."

-After graduating from Le Cordon Bleu, Paris Chef Katherine landed a job working at wd-50 in Manhattan's Lower East Side.
-She started in the prep kitchen of this Michelin Starred restaurant and was promoted the Meat Entremets station, "the hardest yet most rewarding work environment."
+After graduating from Le Cordon Bleu, Paris, Chef Katherine landed a job working at wd-50 in Manhattan's Lower East Side.
+She started in the prep kitchen of this Michelin Starred restaurant and was promoted to the Meat Entremets station, "the hardest yet most rewarding work environment."

 Home sick for the west coast, Chef Katherine moved back to California and landed an internship with The French Laundry in Yountville, CA. She was delighted to have the internship at such a renowned restaurant and an experience that allowed her to gain excellent prep training as well as time to perfect her knife skills.